Amateur Photographer verdict

 A good range of lenses is available to fit the A6700, including both APS-C and full-frame optics from Sony and third-party makers.
 Clockwise from left: E 18-135mm F3.5-5.6 G OSS kit zoom on-camera; the new Sony FE 70-400mm F4 Macro G OSS II; Sigma 56mm F1.4 DC DN; Sony E 10-18mm F4 OSS.
 Credit: Andy Westlake

 Alternatively, you can use the screen as a touchpad for placing the focus point.
-But this has to be enabled in the menus first, and it’s unlikely to work well when you’re wearing gloves in cold conditions.
+This needs to be enabled in the menus first, and is unlikely to work well when wearing gloves.
 I enabled Touch Pad AF using the upper right quadrant of the screen, with the position mode set to Relative.

 Out of the box, the two main dials are strangely under-used, with both doing the same thing outside of manual mode.
 Meanwhile, the rear control wheel does nothing at all, at least directly.
 Almost the first thing I did on receiving the camera was place exposure compensation onto the top thumbdial, and ISO onto the rear wheel.